The Tenth Annual URS

 - Practice your presentation beforehand: Modify it to meet the time limits if necessary.

 - Session format: A student presider will introduce each presenter, announce the question-and-answer session, and keep track of time.
 If you go over 15 minutes, you will be asked to conclude your presentation immediately (this time restriction is enforced so everyone is allowed equal time to present and so there is time for the question-and-answer session).
 Each session also has a faculty moderator who will offer written feedback on how you can improve your presentation.
 It will be an informal assessment that is constructive and helpful.
 You will receive this form at the end of the session.

 - Set up: Your presentation materials (hook up laptop, set up video presentation) should be set up in a timely and efficient manner before you present.

 - Supplies: The following equipment will be provided: PC, projector and screen, podium.
 For those doing PowerPoint or video presentations, ensure that your visuals work before the conference.
 Be sure to put your presentations on a flashdrive that will work with a PC.
 Be sure to save your presentations in multiple ways in the event that your primary storage device fails to work (e-mail, S:DRIVE, cloud storage).

 - Have a back-up plan if technology fails: Have a low-tech back-up plan in the event that technology fails: you should be able to talk about your presentation without visuals or provide handouts.

 Poster Presenter Guidelines

-- Posters: Standard poster sizes are 4’ w x 3’ h.
+- Posters: Posters cannot exceed 4’ w x 3’ h.
 Posters that are larger than the specified size risk not being displayed.
 Tech services in the library will print posters.
 Go to http://library.shsu.edu/services/techshop.html for more information.
 Plan to submit your poster to be printed 2 weeks prior to the URS.
 Also note that there is a fee for poster printing.
 The URS does not help with poster costs, but check with your advisor or department to see if they offer funding.